-The results expected are as follows:
+The results expected of LoCAL Benin are as follows:

-- Capacity building (in financial, technical and governance terms) in pilot communes with regard to programme management of climate change adaptation/resilience activities
+- Capacity building (in financial, technical and governance terms) in pilot communes with regard to programme management of climate change adaptation/resilience activities;

-- Methods and procedures to integrate adaptation/resilience to climate change in planning processes and allocation of commune resources designed and tested for subsequent extension to all communes in the country
+- Methods and procedures to integrate adaptation/resilience to climate change in planning processes and allocation of commune resources designed and tested for subsequent extension to all communes in the country;

-- Climate change adaptation measures funded in a transparent and participatory manner, thanks to climate resilience grants (based on commune performance as measured on an annual basis)
+- Climate change adaptation measures funded in a transparent and participatory manner, thanks to climate resilience grants (based on commune performance as measured on an annual basis);

-- A commune performance evaluation system (indicators and evaluation method) developed and tested for subsequent extension to all communes in the country
+- A commune performance evaluation system (indicators and evaluation method) developed and tested for subsequent extension to all communes in the country;

-- Greater awareness among commune councillors and local populations of climate change phenomena and the vulnerabilities arising from them
+- Greater awareness among commune councillors and local populations of climate change phenomena and the vulnerabilities arising from them;

 - Lessons learned from LoCAL-Benin implementation documented, shared and disseminated on a wide scale.

 - The memorandum of understanding was signed with the Ministry of Living Environment and Sustainable Development, the Ministry of Decentralization and Local Governance, and the Ministry of Economy and Finance at the end of 2013.
 The performance-based climate resilience grant (PBCRG) mechanism has been developed and includes minimum conditions for access, performance criteria and an indicative investment list to inform the process of integrating adaptation into local planning and budgeting.
 The LoCAL-Benin Technical Committee was set up within the Ministry of Living Environment and Sustainable Development to guide and support the programme.

 Adaptation Measures and Investments

-Government of Benin:
+Government of Benin